Skip to main content

 Start the run

-The run executes in the background, classifying past spans across the window.
+The run executes in the background, classifying past traffic across the window.
 Results land in the same place as live labels as the run progresses.

-Backfill a representative window first to sanity-check the labels at scale before running it over a long history — a manual run classifies real spans and counts toward usage.
+Backfill a representative window first to sanity-check the labels at scale before running it over a long history.
+A manual run classifies real traffic and counts toward usage.

 Read the results

-Labeled spans show up in the dashboard with their label rendered as a colored chip.
+Labeled targets render their label as a colored chip.
 For a binary signal, “yes” and “no” get distinct colors; for a string signal, each label gets its own color.
 From there you can:

-• Filter by label value to pull up just the spans a signal flagged (for example, every span labeled “yes” by a jailbreak signal).
+• Filter by label value to pull up just the targets a signal flagged (for example, every session labeled “yes” by a jailbreak signal).

 • Watch the distribution over time to see how a label trends across hours or days.

-• Jump straight to the trace behind any labeled span to see the full context.
+• Jump straight to the underlying trace, span, or session to see the full context and conversation behind any labeled target.

 Versioning and editing

 Signals are versioned.
-Editing a signal — changing its prompt, labels, classifier type, or sample rate — creates a new version rather than mutating the old one.
+Editing a signal (changing its prompt, labels, classifier type, or sample rate) creates a new version rather than mutating the old one, and the dashboard shows each version after every edit.
 The current version is the one powering live classification, and labels record which version produced them, so you can change a signal’s definition without losing the history of what earlier versions decided.
+Scope is the exception: it’s fixed once a signal is created.
+Everything else is editable, but to label a different unit you create a new signal.
 When you no longer need a signal, archive it.
 Archiving stops it and removes it from your active list while preserving the labels it produced.

 Templates